ChatterBoxIO/chatterbox-python/README.md

 - `language`: (Optional) The language for transcription.
 Default is 'multi' for multi-language support
 - `model`: (Optional) The Deepgram model to use for transcription.
 Default is 'nova-3'
 - `custom_image`: (Optional) Base64-encoded image data for the bot's profile picture.
 Must start with 'data:image/[type];base64,'.
 Supported types: png, jpg, jpeg, gif, bmp, webp, tiff.
 For best results, use 4:3 aspect ratio images like 640×480 pixels, 1024×768, or 1400×1050
+- `no_transcript_timeout_seconds`: (Optional) Numeric.
+If provided, the bot will automatically leave the session after this many seconds without receiving transcripts.

 ### WebSocket Event Handlers